saturnflyer/surrounded/README.md

 There are two main parts to this library.

 1. `Surrounded` gives objects an implicit awareness of other objects in their environments.
-2. `Surrounded::Context` helps you create objects which encapsulate other objects.
+2. `Surrounded::Context` helps you create objects which encapsulate other objects **and** their behavior.
 These *are* the environments.

 First, take a look at creating contexts.
 This is where you'll spend most of your time.